 - The action is implemented by identifying the focus and use cases with cities, which are interested in the action, and sharing the good practices between the cities.

 - The concrete practices will be generated within chosen use cases, which are determined by cities.

-- The generated MyData practices will be used in upcoming H2020 MyData calls.
-A coordination action is therefore needed to bring together the knowledge and drive the policy accordingly.
+- The generated MyData practices will be used in potential actions to be proposed for funding under the H2020.
+A coordination action is therefore needed to bring together the knowledge and drive the policy accordingly